pdxjohnny/LangChain-in-Kubernetes/README.md

 ## 2. Create Containers

-After clonning the projetc go to each Folder to create each container (docker).
-There is a dockerfile on each folder with the instructions (In this case we will add it as an Intel processor, your should change according your platform)
+After cloning the project, navigate to each folder to create each container (docker).
+There is a Dockerfile in each folder with the instructions.
+In this case, we will BUILD it to run in an Intel processor, but you should change (--platform linux/amd64) it according to your platform.

-*NOTE BE SURE TO HAVE YOUR DOCKER ENGINE INSTALLED* Refer to https://www.docker.com
+*NOTE : BE SURE TO HAVE YOUR DOCKER ENGINE INSTALLED* Refer to https://www.docker.com

 Create REACT front end container
 ```{python}